-For five days, the students in Art 356, a course on Chinese and Japanese garden history, travelled around Kyoto and Ise, Japan.
+For five days, the students in Art 356, a course on Chinese and Japanese garden history, traveled around Kyoto and Ise, Japan.
 Fourteen students took part in the class, which examined the historical, religious, artistic, and literary framework of gardens: 11 undergraduates majoring in a wide array of disciplines, including five in art and archaeology, along with three Department of Art and Archaeology graduate students who studied the topic as a geographic extension of their own study of European art and architecture in the Baroque period.
 The department’s Professor Jerome Silbergeld, in Chinese art history, and Professor Thomas Hare, a specialist in Japanese Nō literature, co-taught the course.

 Enduring occasional blue skies but thoroughly enjoying the days of spring rain—and even a late snowfall at Tenryuji on the last day—the group of 16 staged a number of forced marches, maintaining a fast pace of slow contemplation at Kyoto's great temple gardens, including Nanzenji; the sculpted sand and hillside paths of the Ginkakuji (Silver Pavilion); the rocks and ponds of Ninnaji; the sand and stone of Ryoanji, Kinkakuji, Daitokuji, and Byodoin; and the moss garden of Saihoji in the first three days.
 Day four featured a day trip to the grand shrines of Shinto in the sacred forests of the Ise peninsula, a veritable garden of the gods, featuring 100-foot-tall hinoki cypress trees from whose wood the shrines are built and rebuilt.